 Yoga clothes – what to wear

-There is no need to buy specific yoga clothes, although some choose to.
+There is no need to buy specific yoga clothes, you may choose to.
 Anything comfortable and loose, or leggings are perfect for yoga practice.

-Generally clothes that allow a free range of movement will enable you to be focused on your yoga practice and not getting tangled up in a too tight top!
+Generally clothes that allow a free range of movement will enable you to be focused on your yoga practice and not getting tangled up in your top!

 Beginners yoga – before your session

-It it not advisable to eat just before a practice and a large meal should be avoided for at least three hours, ideally.
+Don’t eat just before a practice and avoid large meals, ideally for at least three hours.
 However, a snack can be helpful for energy levels over an hour before starting.

-It is important to stay hydrated during yoga and depending on the type of yoga and how vigorous the routine, will depend on how much water to drink.
+It is important to stay hydrated during yoga.
+Depending on the type of yoga and how vigorous the routine, will depend on how much water to drink.
 Keep a bottle or glass handy though.
 Some studio’s provide free water to students.

-The important thing is that you are getting started.
+You are getting started, which is the main thing.
 Often people want to learn but procrastinate in taking the first steps, for whatever reason.